A geometric perspective: experimental evaluation of the quantum Cramer-Rao bound: Experiments

-We measure the QGT of the this state to determine the QFIM and Berry curvature matrix to characterize both its geometry and multi-parameter estimation properties.
+The state indeed corresponds to the ground state of a 3-band Hamiltonian that hosts exotic topological objects~\cite{chen2022}, see Appendix~\ref{sec:AppendixTopo}.
+We measure the QGT of this state to determine the QFIM and Berry curvature matrix to characterize both its geometry and multi-parameter estimation properties.
 Specifically, we measure all the components of the real and imaginary part of the QGT separately using weak modulations of the parameters $\mu,\nu \in \{ \alpha, \beta,\phi \}$, a method that has been explored in previous work~\cite{chen2022,Ozawa2018,Yu2019}.
-While more details can be found in ref~\cite{chen2022}, here we briefly illustrate the principles of the measurement.